PostHog/posthog.com/contents/docs/cdp/timestamp-parser.md

 ## Installation

 1. In PostHog, click the "[Data pipeline](https://us.posthog.com/pipeline)" tab in the left sidebar.
-2. Search for 'Timestamp Parser'.
+2. Click the 'Transformations tab'.
+3. Click the '+ New Transformation' button.
+4. Look for the 'Timestamp Parser' and click the '+ Create' button.
-3. Click on the toggle to enable the transformation.
+5. Click on the toggle to enable the transformation and then click 'Create'.

 Any new events that come in to PostHog will now be automatically parsed!